yoonjin67/sdns-rpl/README.md

 # SDNS-RPL: Next generation PAN
 This is propagated and deviated Next-Generation PAN.
 Maximum: 37% higher performance than vanilla RPL with MRHOF.
 Be sure to encrypt binary and payloads.
 Also, this is elaborate Routing method.
-Don't care about your workspace, it is good to get into small rooms.
-Also, this has rewarded into MDPI and National Research Foundation of Korea.
-So don't forget to thank for Nation.
+Don't care about your workspace, it is good to get into small rooms.-
 All rights reversed :P/

 This made its performance 10-37% higher than vanilla MRHOF, and this supports mobility.
 I already applied this into every devices, and made my personal network area into each 6lowpan devices.
 This would be safer with I-Ching based security solution, however I trust publics; so I opened Port 443 to join my network area.
 I still have my root account anyway.